mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

     src="/assets/blog/composable-frontend-explained-how-to-build-a-future-proof-ui-architecture/context-agnostic-dynamic-content-with-dpr--large.webp"
     alt="Diagram: Context-Agnostic Dynamic Content with DPR."
   >
-  <figcaption>Context-Agnostic Dynamic Content with DPR.</figcaption>
+  <figcaption>Context-Agnostic Dynamic Content with <abbr title="Distributed Persistent Rendering">DPR</abbr>.</figcaption>
 </figure>

 The context-aware dynamic content is a tricky thing.
-My recommendation is to consider the context-aware dynamic content as a no-go case for the SSG.
+My recommendation is to consider the context-aware dynamic content as a no-go case for the <abbr title="Static Site Generation">SSG</abbr>.
 The main reason is that it makes no sense to generate a static page for a single user — there are no benefits from both performance and financial perspectives.
 There are the following options that may be considered in this case:

-1. **SSR** (Server-Side Rendering) is a general approach to rendering web pages on a server in a dedicated manner for every request.
-For some old monolithic-oriented architectural patterns like MVC that were built around PHP, Python, and Java, it was a common thing.
-For this reason, SSR is sometimes mixed with those messy architectures, and discarded due to bad reputation as a result.
-However, SSR is a separate thing from the monolithic stuff, and may be successfully used for Composable Frontends with headless data providers.
-In many cases, SSR and SSG go together: context-aware pages are served with SSR, and content-agnostic ones with SSG.
+1. **<abbr title="Server-Side Rendering">SSR</abbr>** (Server-Side Rendering) is a general approach to rendering web pages on a server in a dedicated manner for every request.
+For some old monolithic-oriented architectural patterns like <abbr title="Model, View, Controller">MVC</abbr> that were built around PHP, Python, and Java, it was a common thing.
+For this reason, <abbr title="Server-Side Rendering">SSR</abbr> is sometimes mixed with those messy architectures, and discarded due to bad reputation as a result.
+However, <abbr title="Server-Side Rendering">SSR</abbr> is a separate thing from the monolithic stuff, and may be successfully used for Composable Frontends with headless data providers.
+In many cases, <abbr title="Server-Side Rendering">SSR</abbr> and <abbr title="Static Site Generation">SSG</abbr> go together: context-aware pages are served with <abbr title="Server-Side Rendering">SSR</abbr>, and content-agnostic ones with <abbr title="Static Site Generation">SSG</abbr>.
 2. **<a href="https://www.patterns.dev/vanilla/islands-architecture/" rel="noopener noreferrer" target="_blank">Islands Architecture</a>** [<sup>23</sup>](#references) is a general idea of rendering static and dynamic elements of web pages separately and independently.
 It is a very fresh idea that lies in a foundation of cutting-edge and exotic frameworks like <a href="https://astro.build/" rel="noopener noreferrer" target="_blank">Astro</a> [<sup>24</sup>](#references) and <a href="https://tropical.js.org/" rel="noopener noreferrer" target="_blank">Tropical</a> [<sup>25</sup>](#references).
 If you start a new project, or Micro Frontends are in place, it may be an option for you to pre-render static or context-agnostic dynamic content on a server and render context-aware dynamic content (widgets) on the client.
 Conceptually, it aligns well with the Composable Frontend.

 <figure>